Frequently Asked Questions

 A2.
 Policies: Beginning in Middle School, students use an agenda book to write down assignments and record any notes or needed work.
 In 5th and 6th Grade, students and parents are given a weekly “Activity Sheet” which outlines the coming week’s announcements and test or quiz schedule.
 Beginning in 7th Grade, students are expected to record all assignments in their agenda book.
 All teachers utilize an internet-based program, RenWeb, to upload assignments and schedules for students.
 All MS and HS students and parents have access to this (in case an agenda book is lost).
 Parents and students have multiple ways to stay informed of assignments and announcements.

 A3.
-Dress Code: Beginning in Middle School, girls are asked to wear pants or skirts; denim blue jeans are no longer allowed for boys or girls.
+Dress Code: Girls should wear modest pants or skirts; denim blue jeans are allowed for boys or girls in Grades 5 and 6 due to still having recess and various outdoor activities.
 Girls are expected to wear nice shirts with no distracting cuts, graphics, or words and should cover midriff and cleavage.
 Cap-sleeve shirts or no-sleeve blouses are allowed as long as the shoulders, front and back, are covered; pants should be modest in tightness (typically the “pinch an inch” rule applies here).
-Boys are expected to wear nice, collared shirts with no distracting words or graphics.
+Boys are expected to wear nice, collared shirts with no distracting words or graphics or crew shirts (no t-shirts).
 Tucked shirts are not required unless the shirt is obviously a shirt that is meant to be tucked (some dress shirts provide extra length for this reason and should be tucked in).
-Sweaters or sweatshirts are permitted with a collared shirt underneath.
-Shoes should be in good repair; foam, or shower, flip flops are not permitted.
+Sweaters or sweatshirts are permitted.
+Shoes should be in good repair; plastic/foam, or shower, flip flops or slides are not permitted.

 We understand with changing bodies, clothing can be difficult to find or even keep up with your growing Middle School child.
 Our teachers and staff are tactful in handling any possible issues that arise.
 If a piece of clothing is obviously out of code, the school office has spare clothing for students to change into.